 \section{Introduction}

-Given a data set $X$ a \emph{range space} $(X,\cR)$ is the collection of possible ways that set can be queried; it is a set of subsets of $X$ defined by ranges $\cR$.
-For a data structure, it specifies the shape of any range query~\cite{agarwal2017range}.
-For machine learning, it categorizes the function class of possible classifiers~\cite{vapnik1991principles}.
-For spatial scan statistics, it restricts the family of regions which might form an anomalous hotspot~\cite{kulldorff1997spatial}.
+Given a data set $X$ a \emph{range space} $(X,\cR)$ is the collection of possible ways that set $X$ can be queried; $\cR$ is a set of subsets of $X$, often defined by intersection with a type of geometric shape.
+For a data structure, ranges specify the shape of any range query~\cite{agarwal2017range}.
+For machine learning, ranges categorize the function class of possible classifiers~\cite{vapnik1991principles}.
+For spatial scan statistics, ranges restrict the family of regions which might form an anomalous hotspot~\cite{kulldorff1997spatial}.

 In each of these cases, it is common to allow $\eps |X|$ additive error when considering the results of these queries.
-In that context, an \emph{$\eps$-cover} is an important concept; it is a subset $\cQ$ of all possible subsets in the collection $(X,\cR)$ so that for any range $R \in (X,\cR)$ there exists some set $Q \in \cQ$ so that the symmetric difference $|Q \triangle R| \leq \eps|X|$.
+In that context, an \emph{$\eps$-cover}, which is an instance of a cover in a metric space, and Haussler~\cite{haussler1995sphere} among others studied it for a particular class of metric spaces, is an important concept; it is a subset $\cQ$ of all possible subsets in the collection $(X,\cR)$ so that for any range $R \in (X,\cR)$ there exists some set $Q \in \cQ$ so that the symmetric difference $|Q \triangle R| \leq \eps|X|$.
 In particular, if one allows $\eps|X|$ error, then one only needs to consider each of the above listed data analysis challenges with respect to the $\eps$-cover $\cQ$, not the full collection of possible subsets.

-Haussler introduced and bounded the size of $\eps$-covers for ranges spaces with bounded VC-dimension~\cite{haussler1995sphere}.
-In particular, if the VC dimension $\nu$ is bounded, then there exist $\eps$-covers of size $O(1/\eps^\nu)$ and may require that size.
-Consider the common range spaces for $X \subset \R^d$ and defined by halfspaces, balls, and fixed radius balls, each has VC-dimension $\nu = d+1$.
+Haussler introduced and bounded the size of $\eps$-covers for range spaces with bounded VC-dimension~\cite{haussler1995sphere}.
+In particular, if the VC-dimension $\nu$ is bounded, then there exist $\eps$-covers of size $O(1/\eps^\nu)$ and $\Omega(1/\eps^\nu)$ may be needed.
+Consider the common range spaces for $X \subset \R^d$ like half-space, ball, and fixed radius ball range spaces, each has VC-dimension $\nu = d+1$.
 However, Haussler's lower bound does not apply to these geometric range spaces specifically.
 Nevertheless, we supply a lower bound of $\Omega((1/\eps)^{d^{1-o(1)}})$ for them in Section \ref{app:lower-bound-eps-cover}.

 In this paper, we consider how this changes when we consider kernelized versions of these objects; that is where ranges are defined by kernels, like Gaussian kernels $K(x,q) = \exp(-\|x-q\|^2)$.
 Indeed, kernel SVM is a common way to build non-linear classifiers~\cite{scholkopf2018learning}, and kernelized versions of data structures queries~\cite{charikar2017hashing,charikar2020kernel,karppa2022deann} and scan statistics~\cite{han2019kernel,fitzpatrick2021support,herlands2018gaussian} are also common.
 Partially motivated by these cases, the complexity of kernel range spaces have also been studied, and in particular samples for density approximation.
 These \emph{$\eps$-KDE-samples} are subsets $S \subset X$ so for every query $p \in \R^d$ that